canonical-debate-lab/website/README.md

 - `gatsby develop` — Gatsby will start a hot-reloading development environment accessible at [localhost:8000](http://localhost:8000).
 Saved changes will live reload in the browser.
 - `gatsby build` — Gatsby will perform an optimized production build for your site generating static HTML and per-route JavaScript code bundles.
 - `gatsby serve` — Gatsby starts a local HTML server for testing your built site.
-- `gatsby deploy` — will deploy the site to the gh-pages branch which will display on CanonicalDebateLab.com
+- `npm run deploy` — will deploy the site to the gh-pages branch which will display on CanonicalDebateLab.com